OpenGVLab/InternVL/README.md

 ## News🚀🚀🚀
+- `2024/07/04`: 🚀We are pleased to release of [InternVL-2](https://huggingface.co/collections/OpenGVLab/internvl-20-667d3961ab5eb12c7ed1463e), which features further performance improvements compared to the previous version.
+It achieved an accuracy of 62.0% on the MMMU Benchmark, comparable to existing closed-source commercial models and open-source models.Our model are fully accessible for academic research and can also be applied for free commercial use authorization ([English application form](https://docs.google.com/forms/d/e/1FAIpQLSfMCzhPr1OOEKau_6jwTU0EiZMSFckDo-HMlc_hUudhF_97rw/viewform?usp=sf_link))/([Chinese application form](https://wj.qq.com/s2/14910502/25a4/)).
 - `2024/06/19`: 🚀We release Needle In A Multimodal Haystack ([MM-NIAH](https://github.com/OpenGVLab/MM-NIAH)), the first benchmark designed to systematically evaluate the capability of existing MLLMs to comprehend long multimodal documents. **Experimental results show that the performance of Gemini-1.5 on tasks involving image needles is no better than random guessing.**
 - `2024/06/04`: InternVL 1.5 achieved state-of-the-art in the Image MLLM category on the [Video-MME](https://github.com/BradyFU/Video-MME) dataset, demonstrating strong generalization across multiple images, surpassing many specialized Video MLLMs and nearing the top open-source video model, LLaVA-Next-Video.
 - `2024/05/30`: 🚀 🚀 We release [ShareGPT-4o](https://sharegpt4o.github.io/), a groundbreaking large-scale resource that we plan to open-source with 200K meticulously annotated images, 10K videos with highly descriptive captions, and 10K audio files with detailed descriptions.